contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### Add submit button

+The "add submit button" option in the form generator has been removed.
+To generate an inline form, add a text field and a submit button and assign the CSS class `inline-form` to the form element (requires the `form.css` style sheet to be enabled in the page layout).

 ### Space before/after

 The field "space before/after" has been removed.
 Use a CSS class instead and